solana-labs/solana/docs/src/developing/intro/dapps.md

 ---
 title: What is a dApp?
-description: "Decetralized applications, aka dApps, are the user facing applications of the Solana blockchain.
-They are written with languages like Javscript and Rust."
+description: "Decentralized applications, aka dApps, are the user facing applications of the Solana blockchain.
+They are written with languages like JavaScript and Rust."
+keywords: ""
 ---

-Decetralized applications, "_dApps_" for short, are the user facing applications that interact with the Solana blockchain.
-These applications are generally a combination of frontend code (like HTML and Javascript) as well as [Solana Programs](./programs.md) deployed on the blockchain itself.
+Decentralized applications, "_dApps_" for short, are the user facing applications that interact with the Solana blockchain.
+These applications are generally a combination of frontend code (like HTML and JavaScript) as well as [Solana Programs](./programs.md) deployed on the blockchain itself.

 Since Solana Programs are "_composable_" and callable by anyone, dApp developers are not required to build and deploy their own on-chain programs.
 In fact, they often use a combination of custom written code for their own [on-chain programs](./programs.md#on-chain-programs), [Native programs](../runtime-facilities/programs.md), and other programs from the [Solana Program Library](https://spl.solana.com).

 ## dApp Examples

 Decentralized apps are being used all across the Solana blockchain to accomplish different things.
-Some dApps are focused on decentralized finance (DeFi), empowering community governance through DAOs, or even enouraging people to get out and move their bodies.
+Some dApps are focused on decentralized finance (DeFi), empowering community governance through DAOs, or even encouraging people to get out and move their bodies.

 Some of the most commonly known Solana dApps include: